ctaylo37/crtinteractive/resume.md

 				<ul>
 					<li>Responsible for design vision, research, UX design, visual design, and prototyping at market-leading iPaaS company.</li>
 					<li>Interacted with software development teams on a day to day basis to design and build engaging user experiences.</li>
-					<li>Executes projects on time and on budget.</li>
 					<li>Utilized an entrepreneurial spirit to drive change and introduced new ways of design thinking to a historically developer centric company.</li>
 					<li>Introduced new design techniques to Dell Boomi, such as user testing, personas, and journey maps.</li>
-					<li>Responsible for building and maintaining a design organization within Dell Boomi, including the design of a living style guide, design team libraries, and crosscompany design discussions.</li>
+					<li>Responsible for building and maintaining a design organization within Dell Boomi, including the design of a living style guide, design team libraries, and company-wide design discussions.</li>
 				</ul>

 				<!-- Azavea -->